The Australian Institute of Health and Welfare (AIHW) has released a new report1

 Press HERE for more information about thoracic spinal manipulation and pulmonary function in stroke patients.

 Whilst we aren’t psychologists, Chiropractors are trained within a biopsychosocial framework of health; meaning we understand that the physical body and the emotional state of the mind are intricately linked; pain in one can influence pain in the other, and vice versa.
-All of our Chiropractors are substantially qualified in providing individually suited stress management strategies , with Andjela and Sarah additionally trained in NET (Neuro-Emotional Technique).
+All of our Chiropractors are substantially qualified in providing individually suited stress management strategies , with Sarah additionally trained in NET (Neuro-Emotional Technique).

 Have any questions?
 Please don’t hesitate to ask!
 The team at Caring Hands Chiropractic love what they do, and are passionate about helping others reach their wellness goals.